 Going Deeper in the Mindfulness of Breathing practice

 In a future article I shall also be explaining how awareness of the Four Qualia can bring new depth to the practice of Mindfulness in general, and to the Buddha’s ‘Mindfulness of Breathing’ practice in particular.
-For a number of important reasons, which I shall be going into, there is great value in using the rhythm of the breath to alternate our attention between the Mental Body (Hara Chakra) and the Emotional Body (Solar Plexus Chakra) – in a practice that I call the Short Breath; and to alternate our attention between the Physical Body (Base Chakra) and the Volitional Body (Heart Chakra) – in a practice that I call the Long Breath.
-The Short Breath and Long Breath are themselves alternated as stages in a Mindfulness of Breathing meditation – the sitting practice period being divided into an even number of stages.
-I introduced this approach to the practice previously (here).
+For a number of important reasons, which I shall be going into, there is great value in using the rhythm of the breath to alternate our attention between the Mental Body (Hara Chakra) and the Emotional Body (Solar Plexus Chakra) – in a phase of the Mindfulness of Breathing practice that I call the Short Breath; and to alternate our attention between the Physical Body (Base Chakra) and the Volitional Body (Heart Chakra) – in a phase of the the practice that I call the Long Breath.
+The Short Breath and Long Breath can be alternated as stages in a Mindfulness of Breathing meditation – the sitting practice period being divided into an even number of stages.
+I introduced this approach to the practice in a previous article (here).

 I need to go into this in much more detail, and will be doing so in future articles.
 I hope it will suffice to say for now however, that when, through resting as Consciousness, we become familiar with the very different experiences of the four surface bodies and their corresponding chakras, and learn to distinguish these experiences using the Four Qualia and the four brahmavihāras as our guiding framework, the experience of following the breath in the Buddha’s ‘Mindfulness of Breathing’ practice takes on a whole new meaning, and becomes a much more powerful practice for generating psychological integration and insight.